tbr0/cloud-monitoring-plugin-deploy/README.md

 An ansible playbook to install Cloud Monitoring plugins on the localhost.
+This guide will not go into how to install ansible or git for your system.

 Instructions: